auth0/auth0-product-education-labs/apis/expenses-api-express/README.md

-# Expenses API Express - The Expenses API is a simple api that is intended to be used as a starting point for hands on labs.
+# Expenses API Express

+The Expenses API is a simple API that is intended to be used as a starting point for hands on labs.

 ## Environment Variables